 While incentives can provide some support, housing results would still be dependent on private development interests.
-Systems impact would be dependent on the type and scale of the incentives the City is able to provide.
+System impacts would be dependent on the type and scale of the incentives the City is able to provide.

-Initiative 8: Disincentive program for underutilized properties (in development)
+Initiative 8: Develop a Disincentive Program for Underutilized Properties (in development)

-Description: Saskatoon Fire is exploring development of a Bylaw which will disincentivize vacant lots / underutilized properties.
+Description: Saskatoon Fire is developing a Bylaw which will disincentivize vacant lots/underutilized properties.
 The goal is to help with the availability and affordability of housing stock on the market by creating a disincentive for homeowners to keep their properties vacant for the long term.